moonlight-stream/moonlight-android/README.md

 * [Aaron Neyer](https://github.com/Aaronneyer)
 * [Andrew Hennessy](https://github.com/yetanothername)

-Limelight is the work of students at [Case Western](http://case.edu) and was started as a project at [MHacks](http://mhacks.org).
+Moonlight is the work of students at [Case Western](http://case.edu) and was started as a project at [MHacks](http://mhacks.org).